-Alternatively, the assessment may be based on the lowest value ("worst-of" principle) or on an average approach.
+The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. may be based on the lowest value ("worst-of" principle) or on an average approach.
 The internal assessments may take into account factors such as an issuer's expected future ESG development, the plausibility of the data with respect to past or future events, the willingness to engage in dialogue on ESG matters and/or a company's ESG-related decisions.
 In addition, internal ESG assessments for investee companies may consider the relevance of the exclusion criteria for the company's specific market sector.